 Section 10.
 Advisory Committees.
-The Board of Directors may form one or more advisory committees or other bodies composed of such Members as the Board of Directors shall designate.
+The Board of Directors may form one or more advisory committees or other bodies composed of such Members, Student Members, and other persons as the Board of Directors may designate.
 The name, objectives and responsibilities of each advisory committee, and the rules and procedures for the conduct of its activities, shall be determined by the Board of Directors.
 Advisory committees may provide such advice, service, and assistance to the Corporation, and carry out such duties and responsibilities for the Corporation as may be prescribed by the Board of Directors.
 The President shall appoint a chair of each committee who shall preside at all meetings of the committee and generally supervise the conduct of the committee’s affairs.

 Section 11.
 Standard of Conduct for Directors.
 Each Director shall always perform duties in a manner the Director reasonably believes to be in the best interests of the Corporation, and with the care an ordinarily prudent person in a like position would exercise under similar circumstances.
 A Director shall be entitled to rely on information, opinions, reports or statements, including financial statements and other financial data, in each case prepared or presented by the persons designated below, unless the Director has knowledge concerning the matter in question that would cause such reliance to be unwarranted.
 A Director shall not be liable to the Corporation or the Members for any action the Director takes or omits to take as a Director if, in connection with such action or omission, the Director performs duties in compliance with this section.
 A Director, regardless of title, shall not be deemed to be a trustee with respect to the Corporation or with respect to any property held or administered by the Corporation including, without limitation, property that may be subject to restrictions imposed by the donor or transferor of such property.
 The designated persons on whom a Director is entitled to rely are: [a] one or more Officers or employees of the Corporation whom the Director reasonably believes to be reliable and competent in the matters presented; [b] legal counsel, a public accountant or other person as to matters which the Director reasonably believes to be within such person's professional or expert competence; or [c] a committee of the Board of Directors on which the Director does not serve if the Director reasonably believes the committee merits confidence.